This is my Behringer Reverb Machine review, One of my favorite guitar pedals to get lost in space with.

 I also enjoy playing the ducking reverb preset.
-Funnily enough, I used it more on vocals than for the guitar.
+Funnily enough, I used it more on vocals than on the guitar.
 Ducking reverb suppresses the reverb to a threshold that you set before the reverb kicks in.
-This is great when you don’t want the reverb to cloud while your playing but at the end of riff or phrase to come in.
+This is great when you don’t want the reverb to cloud while you playing but at the end of the riff or phrase comes in.

 The Tile preset gets you that 50’s RnR vibe; a tone used a lot in Rockabilly style playing, while the ’63 SP (spring Reverb) adds the classic spring reverb found in vintage Fender amps.
 A lot of players moan about their cheap spring reverbs built-in their amps – the ’63 Spring Reverb preset is your solution.
 In fact, it was this very setting that prompted this Behringer reverb machine review in the first place!

 Hey, fellow guitar mate!
 I’m Justin, I have been a professional guitarist since 2012.
 I have traveled the world playing on different stages alongside some of the best indie bands, at some of the biggest music festivals in the world.
 As a result, I’ve played lots of different guitar gear.
 Instead of keeping that knowledge to myself, I have set up this site to share my honest reviews of various guitar gear.
 But most notably, my love for guitar picks.